Solar power on a boat: easy, right?

 From your controller to the batteries

 Run the output positive to your battery bank via a 50A circuit breaker.
 Run the negative through your AC charger, such as the MasterVolt 12/40.
-If wired up correctly, this ensures that the amps are counted on your shunt.
+If wired up correctly, the amps are counted on your shunt.
 Your solar controller has a temperature input more often than not.
 Connect the temperature lead directly to the negative terminal of your battery.
 The lead may have to be purchased as an accessory.

 Mastervolt Battery Charger